 From a poor family - began school at 18

-Don Bosco's charism attracted Augustus, who asked to begin his novitiate with the Salesians.
-In 1902 the France of that time was radical and has expelled 30,000 Religious.
+Don Bosco's charisma attracted Augustus, who asked to begin his novitiate with the Salesians.
+In 1902, the France of that time was radical and has expelled 30,000 Religious.
 The novitiate was transferred to Avigliana in Piedmont and Augustus received the cassock at the hands of Blessed Michael Rua, becoming a Salesian at age 25.